jmcginty15/chess-tournament-organizer-v2-frontend/README.md

 ### Backend

 The backend of this app was created using Express.js and is deployed at [flex-chess.herokuapp.com](https://flex-chess.herokuapp.com).
+A GitHub repository is available at [github.com/jmcginty15/chess-tournament-organizer-v2-backend](https://github.com/jmcginty15/chess-tournament-organizer-v2-backend).

 #### Player Ratings and Tournament Seeding